freefallcid/oe7drt/content/post/hs-dual-hat-with-pistar-v4.md

 Initially I wrote this for myself, but I think this might be helpful for others too so enjoy the content and feel free to mail me if you find errors or have to add some notes on that topic.

-PS: I will add a contact form on this website soon.
-You can contact me via the [Brandmeister network (SMSC)](http://wiki.bm262.de/doku.php?id=servicenummer#smsc) too if you like.